twinexyz/arbitrager/README.md

 ![Twine Arbitrager Architecture](./assets/image.png)

+> Note: Ensure docker is installed and is running.
+It's used to verify the proof.
+On the first proof verification, the required docker image should download automatically.

 ## Run Arbitrager
 1. Generate config based on config.yaml.
     > Note: You might have to give network access to mongodb atlas if you're using one.